optimizely/optimizelyd-maildir/README.md

 * since it uses the filesystem, it is very transparent and also easy to understand from an ops perspective.
 * it is very easy to scale via nfs mount.
-* it is easy to scale with process as well since there can be several queue writers and several queue consumers at this time.
+* it is easy to scale with process as well since there can be several queue writers and several queue consumers at the same time.
 * it uses os calls.

 For these reasons, the [Rust](https://www.rust-lang.org/en-US/) programming language was chosen for implementation.

 ## Background